Tacrolimus: Cancer risks

+In November 2024, International Agency for Research on Cancer (IARC) classified hydrochlorothiazide, voriconazole and tacrolimus as group 1 carcinogens.

 Interactions

 Also like cyclosporin, it has a wide range of interactions.
 Tacrolimus is primarily metabolised by the cytochrome P450 system of liver enzymes, and there are many substances that interact with this system and induce or inhibit the system's metabolic activity.

 Interactions include that with grapefruit which increases tacrolimus plasma concentrations.
 As infections are a major cause of morbidity and mortality in the post-transplant patient, the most commonly reported interactions include interactions with anti-microbial drugs.
 Macrolide antibiotics including erythromycin and clarithromycin, as well as several of the newer classes of antifungals, especially of the azole class (fluconazole, voriconazole), increase tacrolimus levels by competing for cytochrome enzymes.

 Pharmacology

 Mechanism of action

 Tacrolimus is a macrolide calcineurin inhibitor.
-In T-cells, activation of the T-cell receptor normally increases intracellular calcium, which acts via calmodulin to activate calcineurin.
-Calcineurin then dephosphorylates the transcription factor nuclear factor of activated T-cells (NF-AT), which moves to the nucleus of the T-cell and increases the activity of genes coding for IL-2 and related cytokines.
+In T cells, activation of the T cell receptor normally increases intracellular calcium, which acts via calmodulin to activate calcineurin.
+Calcineurin then dephosphorylates the transcription factor nuclear factor of activated T cells (NF-AT), which moves to the nucleus of the T cell and increases the activity of genes coding for IL-2 and related cytokines.
 Tacrolimus prevents the dephosphorylation of NF-AT.

 In detail, tacrolimus reduces peptidylprolyl isomerase activity by binding to the immunophilin FKBP12 (FK506 binding protein), creating a new complex.
-This FKBP12–FK506 complex interacts with and inhibits calcineurin, thus inhibiting both T-lymphocyte signal transduction and IL-2 transcription.
+This FKBP12–FK506 complex interacts with and inhibits calcineurin, thus inhibiting both T lymphocyte signal transduction and IL-2 transcription.
 Although this activity is similar to that of cyclosporin, the incidence of acute rejection is reduced by tacrolimus use over cyclosporin use.
 Although short-term immunosuppression concerning patient and graft survival is found to be similar between the two drugs, tacrolimus results in a more favorable lipid profile, and this may have important long-term implications given the prognostic influence of rejection on graft survival.